Apollo Crews: Championship reigns (2020–2022)

-Brand switches and various storylines (2022–present)
+Return to NXT (2022–2023)

 After spending most of the year relegated to Main Event, both Crews and Azeez were sent back to the NXT brand.
 On the June 7, 2022 episode of NXT, Crews returned as a face and dropped the Nigerian character, confronting NXT Champion Bron Breakker.
 He made his in-ring return to the brand on the same night, where he and Solo Sikoa defeated Carmelo Hayes and Grayson Waller.
 Crews feuded with Waller, losing to him on the August 30 episode of NXT after a poke to the eye.
 At Halloween Havoc on October 22, Crews defeated Waller in a casket match.
 On December 10, at Deadline, Crews challenged Breakker for the NXT Championship in a losing effort.
 He then engaged in a feud with Hayes, leading to a two out of three falls match on February 4, 2023 at Vengeance Day, which Crews lost in two straight falls.
 After the match, he was attacked by his former ally Dabba-Kato, originally Commander Azeez, who defeated Crews on the March 14 episode of NXT.
 On the April 18 episode of NXT, Crews wrestled his final match on the brand, losing to Dijak.

+Return to main roster (2023–2026)

 As part of the 2023 WWE Draft, Crews was drafted back to the Raw brand.
 He was drafted to the SmackDown brand at Night 2 of the 2024 WWE Draft in the supplemental draft.
 He would mostly compete on Main Event during this time.
 However, his notable victories on SmackDown during this time were against Giovanni Vinci, defeating him twice in under one minute.
 He would also form a tag team with Baron Corbin until Corbin's departure from the company on November 1, when his contract would not be renewed.

 On the January 24, 2025 episode of SmackDown, Crews defeated Johnny Gargano after interference from the Motor City Machine Guns (Chris Sabin and Alex Shelley), having gotten into a confrontation the week prior.
 Shortly afterwards, on February 4, it was reported that Crews underwent surgery for a torn pectoral muscle and would be out of action.
+He made his return from injury at a Lucha Libre AAA Worldwide event on November 22 (since WWE and AAA had started a working partnership earlier in the year), defeating Lince Dorado in a dark match.

+On April 17, 2026 episode of SmackDown, Crews competed in the Andre the Giant Memorial Battle Royal in what would be his final match and appearance with the WWE.
+The following week on April 24, Crews departed WWE as he had reportedly been released from his contract, ending his eleven-year tenure with the company.

+Total Nonstop Action Wrestling (2026)

+At Slammiversary on June 28, 2026, Uhaa made his debut in Total Nonstop Action Wrestling (TNA) under his old name "Uhaa Nation", competing in a triple threat match for the TNA International Championship against Mustafa Ali and Rich Swann; Nation failed to win as Ali retained the title.